Judge: Jurors must keep deliberating in ex-coal CEO trial

 Berger assembled jurors in the Charleston, West Virginia, courtroom and told them that given the length of the trial and the number of witnesses, they must continue trying to reach a verdict.

-The jury deliberated for an hour Tuesday and all day Wednesday and Thursday without reaching a verdict.
-They are set to resume Friday morning.
+The jury deliberated for an hour Tuesday and all day Wednesday.

 Blankenship is charged with conspiring to break safety laws and defrauding mine regulators at West Virginia's Upper Big Branch Mine, and lying to financial regulators and investors about safety.
 The mine exploded in 2010, killing 29 men.